 - Controlling the fleet of USB flash drives: a point not to be underestimated, since many USB flash drives are still used in the operational world.
 Whether employees or outsiders who wish to collect data on the supervisory workstation or update automated devices.
 The same list principle can be applied in this case: any operation from an unauthorised profile is rejected.

 - Data security: data protection is essential in the pharmaceutical and food industries where it is vital to have traceability of everything that has been produced or processed.
 But, generally speaking, in the event of a cyberattack, a manufacturer must be able to recover their data at any time and reinject it into the information system.
 In this case, a backup of the PLCs (programmable logic controller) is required, as well as a business resumption plan.

 "All these layers of security are elements of an in-depth defence system," says Vincent Nicaise.
-This approach is encouraged by the French National Agency for the Security of Information Systems (ANSSI), whose memo published in 2004 remains fully relevant.
+This approach is encouraged by the France's ANSSI cybersecurity agency, whose memo published in 2004 remains fully relevant.

 The need for IT to understand OT